-We’re still tweaking the format, but it’s likely to be very close to that used in the last event – one long panel, with panellists swapping in and out, followed by a breakout room socialising session – again, one longer session, in order to give the harassed host time to allocate everyone to a room.
-If this goes smoothly, we hope to be able to move the room hosts once during the session, to allow them to chat to more people.
+We’re still tweaking the format, but it’s likely to be very close to that used in the last events – one long panel, with panellists swapping in and out, followed by a breakout room socialising session – again, one longer session, in order to give the harassed host time to allocate everyone to a room.
+We are hoping that some of our panellists will be hosting discussions on specific topics – further details to follow.

 We can accommodate approximately 90 attendees in the actual event.
-As an attendee at the panels, you will have an opportunity to ask questions, either via the chat system or via audio.
+As an attendee at the panels, you will have an opportunity to ask questions, either via the chat system or possibly via audio.
 The breakout sessions will use video and audio, so attendees will be able to talk to one another as well as the host.
-This is quite a technical challenge, so we need people to register to attend the event.
+This is – as we discovered the first time round – quite a technical challenge, so we need people to register to attend the event.
 If you wish to attend, please follow these steps:

-- Email me at firstname.lastname@example.org with ‘Event 3’ as your subject title and your name in the body text.
+- Email me at firstname.lastname@example.org with ‘2021’ as your subject title and your name in the body text.
 If, for any reason, you do not wish to attend the small group audio and video sessions, please indicate this in your email.

 - Wait for email confirmation of a place at the event.
 Numbers are restricted.
 Remember to check your junk mail folder!

 - Once you have a confirmed place, please download the Zoom app as this will speed up the process of joining this live event.